 Where will SkyLink stations be located?

 Stations will be located in the Alaska Junction, Fauntleroy/Avalon and Delridge Community Center areas, just as the ST3 plan proposes.
+We also propose to add Admiral Junction, Morgan Junction, and High Point.
 They will feed directly to the SODO and International District Link stations.

 What destinations can I reach via the gondola?

 The SODO and International District Link stations.
 From SODO you can transfer to Link trains going North (downtown, UW, Northgate, Lynnwood and eventually Everett) – or South (Columbia City, SeaTac, Federal Way, and eventually Tacoma) and from International District you can transfer East (Bellevue and Redmond) or towards Ballard – or you can walk to nearby destinations including Pioneer & Occidental Squares, King Street Station, Lumen Field and T Mobile Park, or catch a local bus or streetcar.

 2 years for gondola, and 5-7 years for light rail.
 Light rail requires time to clear a pathway for the support system, and build the guideways and stations.
 Tunneling may take even longer — to bore the tunnel, and excavate and construct underground stations.
 It will all create constant traffic congestion.
 A gondola requires little or no pathway clearing to place its small number of support towers and cable, and it only needs small stations.
 Many components are prefabricated, and are installed via crane or helicopter.
 Gondola work creates little if any disruption and traffic impact.

 How will I get from my home to the SkyLink station?

 The City and County plan to coordinate bus routes to deliver riders to the West Seattle stations.
 Pilot programs are being conducted on new “last mile” options for taking people from their homes to the stations, such as on-demand van services.

 What if I ride my bike, take a stroller, or I'm in a wheelchair?